kube-logging/kube-logging.github.io/docs/developers.md

 #### Special tag `default`

 The default tag helps to give `default` values for parameters.
-These parameters are explicitly set in the generated fluentd configuration.
+These parameters are explicitly set in the generated Fluentd configuration.

 ```go
 RetryForever bool `json:"retry_forever" plugin:"default:true"`